Best Code Editors

 Download Emacs for your system

-You can use any of these code editors, I suggest you that you try each one and then chose your favourite.
+You can use any of these code editors, I suggest that you try each one and then chose your favorite.

 If you are looking for how to install PHP and XAMP in Windows, Check out our article on How To Install PHP Or XAMP In Windows 10/8.1/8.